shiz0/mailcowdockerized_borgbackup_unofficial/README.md

 * Creating a backup directory on the StorageBox and setting up a user:
   * Connect to a SFTP/SCP client via the address and port 23 on the StorageBox and create a new directory.
 Give the directory the permission '0700'.
 Example: `BorgBackups/mailcow`
   * Create a subdirectory (`BorgBackups/mailcow/.ssh`) and in it a file named `authorized_keys` and assign permission `0600` to this file
-  * Add to the file 'authorized_keys' on your StorageBox the content of the file `/opt/backup/mailcow/secrets/id_rsa.pub`
+  * Add to the file `authorized_keys` on your StorageBox the content of the file `/opt/backup/mailcow/secrets/id_rsa.pub`
   * Create a new sub-account in Hetzner's robot interface at your StorageBox and assign the directory `BorgBackups/mailcow` to it.
   <br/>Important: The StorageBox requires SSH access and if the mailcow is outside of the Hetzner network, external access must also be allowed/activated.
 * Set the password for the Borg repository: